187Qrly/187Qrly/README.md

 A gentoo Linux Lover.
 Also uses it.

 ### Languages
-- Java (Great for minecraft mods, but doesn't like the Virtual Machines and the memory model)
+- Java (Great for minecraft mods 😂 and many applications, but not the best memory model)
 - Rust (Favorite Language, would programm everythink in it!)
 - C    (There you go.
 The best language after rust!)
 - Python (Uses it a lot for scripting)